Arvind644/Arvind644/README.md

 ### Hello, folks! 👋

 My name is Arvind Singharpuria and I'm a Computer Science student.
-I am currently working as Backend/Devops Engineer Intern at Fountane Inc.
+I am currently working as Backend/Devops Engineer at Fountane Inc.

 You can find me here :
 <br>